 The deadline for AHRC M3C funding applications will be in mid-January 2018, by which time students must have applied for a place to study and have provided two references to a university within the DTP.
 Applicants are strongly advised to be in contact with the prospective supervisor(s) at an early stage of the process for advice and support.
 For full details of eligibility, funding and research supervision areas (including use of the supervision search tool) please visit www.midlands3cities.ac.uk or contact email@example.com

 Information and proposal-writing workshops will be hosted in each of the three partner cities.

-I research and teach across a range of Hebrew Bible subjects, from the History, Literature and Theology of the Hebrew Bible module for first year undergraduates to specialist subjects for second and third year undergraduates and taught masters students.
+I research and teach across a range of subjects in Hebrew Bible/Old Testament, from the History, Literature and Theology of the Hebrew Bible module for first year undergraduates to specialist subjects for second and third year undergraduates and taught masters students.
 I also teach Biblical Hebrew.
-I am interested in supervising study into most aspects of the Hebrew Bible; my particular specialties include ethics in the Hebrew Bible and ancient Near East; issues pertaining to warfare; the histories of Israel and Judah; ethnic identity formation; prophecy and the prophetic books; and the book of Deuteronomy.
+I am interested in supervising study into most aspects of the Hebrew Bible/Old Testament; my particular specialties include ethics in the Hebrew Bible/Old Testament; issues pertaining to warfare; the histories of Israel and Judah; ethnic identity formation; prophecy and the prophetic books; and the book of Deuteronomy.

-I will be on research leave during spring semester 2018.
+I will be on research leave during spring and autumn semesters in 2018.

-History, Literature and Theology of the Hebrew Bible: An introduction to the Hebrew Bible for first year students in Theology and Religious Studies, covering theologies of creation, the ancestral and exodus narratives, historical and ethical concerns in Joshua-Kings, the prophets, and the implications of the exile for belief.
+History, Literature and Theology of the Hebrew Bible: Introduction to the Hebrew Bible/Old Testament for students in Theology and Religious Studies, covering theologies of creation, the ancestral and exodus narratives, historical and ethical concerns in Joshua-Kings, the prophets, and the implications of the exile for belief.